ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 Instantly convert your content from text to audio with the most natural sounding voices.
 Just follow these steps:

-1. Install the Trinity Audio plugin from the ‘Add new plugin’ option on your WordPress installation.
+1. Install the Trinity Audio plugin from the "Add new plugin" option on your WordPress installation.
 2. Activate the plugin.
-3. Go to the ‘Trinity Audio’ tab in your WordPress admin interface.
+3. Go to the "Trinity Audio" tab in your WordPress admin interface.
 T&Cs need to be accepted to complete the registration.
 4. Configure the settings of your plugin and click save to finish the setup.

 = Recommended setup process =